-- I In the Results toolbar, click ....
-Animation and choose File. - 2 In the Settings window for Animation, type Animation: Spinning gyro in the Label text field. - 3 Locate the Target section.
+- I In the Results toolbar, click Animation and choose File. - 2 In the Settings window for Animation, type Animation: Spinning gyro in the Label text field. - 3 Locate the Target section.
 From the Target list, choose Player. - 4 Locate the Frames section.
 In the Number of frames text field, type 50. - 5 Locate the Animation Editing section.
-From the Parameter value (omega (rad/s)) list, choose 350. - 6 Right-click Animation: Spinning gyro and choose Play.
+From the Parameter value (omega (rad/s)) list, choose 350. - 6 Click the Play button in the Graphics toolbar.